 In addition to government-backed loans, you can take out a conventional loan.
 These range from 3-10% down on the mortgage.
 Whichever product you choose, ensure you research your options thoroughly as some may take income, credit score and other factors into consideration.

-Now that you’re familiar with your loan options, and have a better idea of the amount you need saved, let's start saving!
+Now that you’re familiar with your loan options, and have a better idea of the amount you need saved, let's start saving for your new home!
 Having a plan to save for your down payment is critical, since saving can be easier said than done.

 Research the different savings accounts offered by your credit union to decide which is best for you.
 Savings accounts that keep your funds liquid but offer a good interest rate, like a High-Yield Money Market Account, may be a choice.
 And, if you’re not a natural saver - most Americans aren’t - setting up automatic savings can help you stay on track and remove any temptation!